-Bassett has co-authored papers on maximal oxygen uptake (VO2max) with Edward Howley.
+Bassett and Edward Howley co-authored papers on maximal oxygen uptake (VO2max).
 They published a review paper on criteria for attainment of maximal oxygen uptake, and two reviews on the determinants of maximal oxygen uptake, and the role of this variable in determining performance in distance running.
 In 2000, Bassett traveled to Cambridge University to access materials stored in the Churchill Archives, and wrote a historical piece on the scientific contributions of A.V.
 Hill, a Nobel Prize winner who did pioneering work in exercise physiology.

-Bassett has collaborated with researchers in the transportation policy and planning field to publish a study on walking, cycling, and obesity rates in fifteen countries on three continents.
-They reported that Europeans walked and cycled more than North Americans and Australians, and that levels of active transportation were inversely related to obesity rates in these countries.
-Currently, he and his colleagues later showed that use of active transportation was inversely correlated to the prevalence of obesity and diabetes, using city, state, and international data.
+In 2008, Bassett collaborated with researchers in the transportation policy and planning field to publish a study on walking, cycling, and obesity rates in fifteen countries on three continents.
+They found that Europeans walked and cycled more than North Americans and Australians, and that levels of active transportation were inversely related to obesity rates in these countries.
+Later, he and his colleagues later showed that use of active transportation was inversely correlated to the prevalence of obesity and diabetes, using city, state, and international data.

 |PhD||University of Wisconsin, Madison||Physical Education & Dance|